iperov/DeepFaceLive/doc/user_faq/user_faq.md

 8. GAN 0.1 power, gan_dims:32, Train until the src loss value has not increased in the last 12 hours.

-9. (optional) finalize model by disabling masked training for 100-200 (not thousand) iterations.

-10. export the model in .dfm format for use in DeepFaceLive.
+9. export the model in .dfm format for use in DeepFaceLive.
 You can also try ordering a deepfake model from someone in Discord or forum.

 </td></tr>
 <tr><td colspan=2 align="center">